lucono/karma-test-explorer/docs/documentation.md

 `karmaTestExplorer.customLauncher` | Specify the karma custom launcher configuration for launching the test browser, similar to a custom launcher entry in a karma config file
 `karmaTestExplorer.autoWatchEnabled` | Enables automatic re-run of tests when the files change `karmaTestExplorer.autoWatchBatchDelay` | The delay in milliseconds when autoWatch is enabled for batching multiple file changes into a single rerun.
 This is the same as Karma config's `autoWatchBatchDelay` option and overrides it when set
+`karmaTestExplorer.nonHeadlessModeEnabled` | Enables non-headless testing so that the browser UI is displayed when running tests.
+Has no effect when running in a container, or when the default value of the `customLauncher` or `browser` config settings are overridden
 `karmaTestExplorer.env` | Additional environment variables to be set when running the tests.
 These override the values of the same variables if also provided through the `envFile` setting
 `karmaTestExplorer.envFile` | Path to a dotenv file containing environment variables to be set when running the tests `karmaTestExplorer.karmaProcessCommand` | The command or path to an executable to use for launching Karma.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.angularProcessCommand` | The command or path to an executable to use for launching or running Angular tests.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.testTriggerMethod` | Experimental.
 Specifies how test runs are triggered by default, either through the Karma CLI or Http interface.
 You will usually not need to use this setting unless working around specific issues
-`karmaTestExplorer.failOnStandardError` | Treats any errors written to stderr as a failure.
+`karmaTestExplorer.failOnStandardError` | Treats any Karma, Angular, or other testing stderr output as a failure.
 This can sometimes be useful for uncovering testing issues
 `karmaTestExplorer.testsBasePath` | The base folder containing the test files (relative to `projectRootPath`) `karmaTestExplorer.testFiles` | The path glob patterns identifying the test files (relative to `projectRootPath`) `karmaTestExplorer.excludeFiles` | The path glob patterns identifying files to be excluded from `testFiles` (relative to `projectRootPath`)